Downlink/test/Readme.md

 ```
 Your node application should restart automatically after a remote code update, an npm module update, or  a remote restart command from the browser interface.

-### Naming Your Client Application for Tracking Purposes
+### Naming your Client Application for Tracking Purposes

 Unlike *device/server* applications, users can create *client* applications without server registration.